bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 ## Unresolved questions

-1. Should we automatically label single systems added to plugins to improve ergonomics?
-2. Should we rename `SystemDescriptor` to something more user-friendly like `ConfiguredSystem`?
+1. Should we rename `SystemDescriptor` to something more user-friendly like `ConfiguredSystem`?
-3. Are system labels and resource types exported within the `Plugin` trait forced to be `pub`?
+2. Are system labels and resource types exported within the `Plugin` trait forced to be `pub`?
 Should they be?
-4. What should `hard_before` and `hard_after` be called?
+3. What should `hard_before` and `hard_after` be called?
-5. Should `PluginGroup` and `App::add_plugins` be deprecated?
+4. Should `PluginGroup` and `App::add_plugins` be deprecated?

 ## Future possibilities